signalfx/signalfx-agent/docs/quick-install.md

 ## Install the Smart Agent

 ### Step 1.
-Install the SignalFx Smart Agent on Single Host
+Install the SignalFx Smart Agent on your host

 <details>
 <summary>Linux</summary>